Rushlight: In literature and culture

 One of Aesop's Fables, known in English as "the farthing rushlight" or "the vain rushlight," describes a personified rushlight bragging that it is more brilliant than the sun, moon, and stars.
 The rushlight is then blown out by a slight breeze.
 The person who re-lights the rushlight advises it to be more humble.

-Some versions of the Greek myth of Prometheus mention that Prometheus brought fire to men in a rushlight.

-In Shakespeare's The Taming of the Shrew, at the beginning of Act IV, Scene V, Katherina mentions a "rush-candle".

-Anne Brontë mentions a rushlight in the end of chapter XXXIII of The Tenant of Wildfell Hall.
-Her sister, Charlotte Brontë, twice describes the children at Lowood Institute dressing by rushlight in the early morning in Jane Eyre (once about a third of the way into chapter 5, and again at the beginning of chapter 6).

-Washington Irving mentions a "farthing rushlight" in the short story "The Boar's Head Tavern, Eastcheap", which is part of The Sketch Book of Geoffrey Crayon, Gent.
-It also features as a cheap nightlight in his ghost story "Dolph Heyliger", in which the protagonist spends the night in a haunted house with nothing but a rushlight to illuminate a dilapidated room: "The rushlight, which stood in the centre of the deal table, shed a feeble yellow ray, dimly illumining the chamber, and making uncouth shapes and shadows on the walls, from the clothes which Dolph had thrown over a chair."

-Ken Follett mentions rushlights numerous times in The Pillars of the Earth, as in "there might be a few people sitting up late, drinking ale by the glow of the fire or sewing by rushlights" in chapter four.

-Pip spends a night staring at a nightlight in chapter XLV of Charles Dickens' Great Expectations.

-"Camilla have five pound fur to buy rushlights to put her in spirits when she wake up in the night." – Chapter LVII of Charles Dickens's Great Expectations.

 Several magazines are named after rushlights.
 Rushlight is a literary and visual arts journal founded in 1855 by Lucy Larcom and published by Wheaton College (Massachusetts).
 The Rushlight is a quarterly newsletter of the International Association of Collectors and Students of Historic Lighting.
 Rushlight (The Belfast Magazine) is a journal of Belfast history and folklore founded by Joe Graham.

 The name Rushlite was used during and for a while after World War II as a trademark of J. V. Rushton of Wolverhampton.
 "During the war Mr Rushton started to sell his own Rushlite Batteries through Halfords shop."

-Ezra Pound references rushlights at the end of Canto CXVI, the last of The Cantos that he completed: